How to Litter Train Your Cat

 General Litter Box Tips

-- How should I dispopse of used litter?
+How should I dispose of used litter?
 Dispose of litter in a securely closed bag, then put it in the trash.
 Never dispose of litter in the garden or on a compost pile, as it can carry diseases.

 How to Encourage Litter Box Use